 Reach vs. Impressions: Which is More Important?

 Now with a basic understanding of reach vs. impressions, it’s time to understand which is more important.
-Unfortunately, there is no clear answer as it depends on your marketing goals.
+Unfortunately, there is no clear answer as it depends on your social listening or monitoring goals.
 For example, if your strategy is to track your ads on a moment-to-moment basis, your focus should be on media impressions, as the metric can gauge how your users are responding to your ads.

-Focusing on reach can tell you if there is something wrong with your ads.
-For example, if your ads reach a lot of users but fail to increase conversions, then you may need to consider changing your content or reconsider who you’re trying to reach.
+Having your social media manager on reach can tell you if there is something wrong with your ads that your team should reassess.
+For example, if your ads reach a lot of users but fail to increase conversions, then you may need to consider changing your the photos, videos, or blog posts you share.
+Or, you should reconsider who you’re trying to reach and alter your approach accordingly.
+That can likely help to boost the customer experience and encourage your audience to join the conversation surrounding your brand online.

 Instagram Reach vs. Impressions